mcsandeep/tyk-docs/tyk-docs/content/api-management/automations.md

 “GitOps” refers to the operating model of using Git as the “single source of truth” to drive continuous delivery for infrastructure and software through automated CI/CD workflow.

 ##### Tyk Operator in your GitOps workflow
 You can install Argo CD, Flux CD or the GitOps tool of your choice in a cluster, and connect it to the Git repository where you version control your API manifests.
-The tool can alert on any divergence between Git and what’s running on a cluster.
-If there’s a difference, Tyk Operator has a Kubernetes controller to automatically reconcile the API configurations on your Tyk Gateway or Tyk Dashboard.
+The tool can synchronise changes from Git to your cluster.
+The API manifest updates in cluster would be detected by Tyk Operator, which has a Kubernetes controller to automatically reconcile the API configurations on your Tyk Gateway or Tyk Dashboard.

 **Kubernetes-Native Developer Experience**
 API Developers enjoy a smoother Continuous Integration process as they can develop, test, and deploy the microservices.
 API configurations together use familiar development toolings and pipeline.